 The Centralab Modu Plug is the perfect volume and modulation control.
 With it, all the true beauty of tone and naturalness of speech reproduction can be obtained.
 It is attached to any set in a moment without additional wiring or complicated connections.
-Equally as adaptable for volume control on phonograph pick-ups and speakers remote from the set.
+Equally as adaptable for volume control on phonograph pick-ups And speakers remote from the set.
+An interesting book full of picture and wiring dia-grams showing the use of Centralab Volume Controls and Resistors is yours for the asking.